 Typescript constructor and inheritance

-In typescript constructor are define with keyword "constructor".
-A Constructor is a special type of function of typescript class and it will be automatically invoked when the first object of class is created.
+In typescript constructor is defined with keyword "constructor".
+The constructor is a special type of function of typescript class and it will be automatically invoked when the first object of the class is created.

 Use of typescript constructor

-Type script classes support single inheritance same as other language.But, here we using the extends keyword to inherit classes in typescript.
+Typescript classes support single inheritance the same as other languages.But, here we use the extends keyword to inherit classes in typescript.